Skip navigation

 Studying Literature and American Studies at Northumbria lets you bring together your passion for human stories while making practical steps into your future career.

-You will have opportunities to engage with the heritage industry through department field trips, guest lecturers, and academic partnerships.
+You will have opportunities to engage with the heritage industry through school field trips, guest lecturers, and academic partnerships.
 And we introduce you to the world of publishing and book-making, potentially leading to our unique MA in Publishing with partners Hachette and New Writing North.
 Meanwhile, for those looking to inspire the next generation of literature lovers, you can opt to begin your teaching experience with a module focused on learning how to be a tutor of students in schools or colleges.

 Northumbria's English Literature learning experience